How to Enable Safe Search: A Complete Guide for Parents

 This gap highlights the need for more robust solutions that go beyond basic search engine settings.
 This is where HT Family Shield comes in handy, offering advanced filtering and monitoring features for parents.

-Download and install HT Family Shield on your child’s computer, then create a parent account.
-With your account set up, you can manage and customize filtering options for each child’s profile.
+Download and install the HT Family Shield app on your child’s computer, then create a parent account.

 Click to enlarge